deepomicslab/crux/docs/ref/visualizer.md

 # Visualizer

-Each visualization graph is managed by a `Visualizer`.
+Each visualization graph is created and managed by a `Visualizer`.

-Typically you don't create the `Visualizer` manually.
-The `visualize` method will do it for you, by accepting a set of options and return a `Visualizer` object:
+Typically you do not create the `Visualizer` manually.
+The `visualize` method will do it for you, by accepting a set of options and returning a `Visualizer` object:

 ```js
 Crux.visualize({